-The State Department of Developmental Services (DDS) provides community-based services to persons with developmental disabilities and their families through a statewide system of 21 regional centers.
-The East

-Los Angeles County Regional Center (ELARC) serves residents in Santa Fe Springs.
+The State Department of Developmental Services (DDS) currently provides community-based services to persons with developmental disabilities and their families through a statewide system of 21 regional centers.
+The Eastern Regional Center serves residents in Santa Fe Springs.
 The center is a private, non-profit community agency that contracts with local service providers to offer a wide range of services to individuals with developmental disabilities and their families.
-The ELARC served 12,170 consumers in 2020, but does not identify how many are from Santa Fe Springs.
+In Santa Fe Springs, 185 persons are reported as consumers of the services provided at the local Regional Center.
+This includes 98 residents who are 18 years and younger and 87 residents over 18 years old receiving services from DDS.
+The majority of individuals live in home settings, often with a parent or family guardian.